 Holiday Book Reads

-If you are looking for some of the best books to read on holiday this year then check out my holiday book reads bookshop and my selected list of top travel and holiday reads in 2022 from some of the best authors around.
+If you are looking for some of the best holiday books to read on holiday this summer then check out this bookshop.

-From sun-drenched romances to the most action-filled and exciting crime and thriller books, these are some of the very best 2022 holiday reads across every genre.
+From sun-drenched romances to the most action-filled and exciting crime and thriller books, these are some of the very best holiday books that you simply will not want to miss.

 The holidays are here, and down in Cornwall Lorna’s cottages are fully booked.
 The sun loungers are lined up beside the swimming pool, the sky is blue and a new set of arrivals are on their way . . .